Blosc/blogsite/pages/francesc-alted-resume.md

  - [ironArray SL](https://ironarray.io): October 2021 - Today

      CEO.
-Working for overcoming the limits imposed by technology when computing with multidimensional arrays, specially where the memory bandwidth becomes a bottleneck and compression can help in surpassing the so called memory wall.
+Developing libraries for overcoming the limits imposed by technology when computing with multidimensional arrays, specially where the memory bandwidth becomes a bottleneck.
+Expert in compression applied to storage and computation.

  - [Blosc Development Team](https://blosc.org): May 2014 - Today